pgbackrest/pgbackrest/doc/BLOG.md

 # pgBackRest File Bundling and Block Incremental Backup

+Efficiently storing backups is a major priority for the pgBackRest project but this also needs to be tempered by restore speed.
+Two recent features help in this area: file bundling and block incremental backup.

 !!!SETUP
 docker exec -it -u postgres doc-pg-primary bash rm -rf /var/lib/pgbackrest/* mkdir /var/lib/pgbackrest/1 mkdir /var/lib/pgbackrest/2 vi /etc/pgbackrest/pgbackrest.conf
+!!!SETUP

+To demonstrate these features we will create two repositories.
+The first repository will use the defaults and the second will have file bundling and block incremental backup enabled in the following config.
 ```
 [global]
 log-level-console=info